Blog writers for hire are a dime a dozen.

 A few months ago, we had a new client start with five articles.
 When that went well, we bumped up to 15/month.
 Month three?
 50+ — all 2,500 words and up, with a dedicated team of three experienced writers and an editor.

-While on the other, you also get internal Quality Control to make sure all content you receive is consistent with your style guidelines and free of errors or plagiarism.
+While on the other hand, you also get internal quality control to make sure all content you receive is consistent with your style guidelines and free of errors or plagiarism.

 Plus, they can help with strategy.
-And are experience at working directly with other teams (SEO, sales, etc.), so you won’t have to oversee every little detail.
+And are experienced at working directly with other teams (SEO, sales, etc.), so you won’t have to oversee every little detail.

 Agencies sound like the dream for those seeking the best of the best (with a budget to match).